aelious/2143-OOP-Nagel/Assignments/P04/README.md

 ### Stephanie Nagel
 ### Description:

-Implements classes in Python to do something fun with dice!
+Implements die and dice classes in Python.
+The die can be rolled and the max and average rolls of a dice set can be determined.

 ### Files